After you declare History as your major, contact the Director of Undergraduate Studies to make an appointment for advising. Contact Us

 Within the minimum 122-semester-hour degree, 33 semester hours in history are required for the History major.
 Students must take at least six semester hours in each of the following three areas:

-(1) United States history, (2) European history, and (3) African, Asian, or Latin American history.
+(1) United States history, (2) European history, and (3) African, Asian, Latin American, or Middle Eastern history.
 At least eighteen semester hours in courses at the 3000-5000 level are required for all majors, which includes a 3-hour course requirement at the 5000 level.
 History majors must earn a 2.00 minimum GPA in their History coursework.
+Courses for the major may not be taken pass/fail.
+All advanced courses taken for the major must be passed with a grade of C minus or better.
 Those who plan to continue with advanced historical study after graduation are encouraged to take an appropriate foreign language.

 History 4300, Junior Seminar in Research and Writing, is required.
 It counts as three hours of the eighteen advanced hours required for the major but cannot be counted toward area distribution requirements for the major.
 NOTE: Majors are required to take the Junior Seminar during their Junior year--not before or after that time.
 Any exception to this rule must be cleared by both the Director of Undergraduate Studies and the Departmental Chairperson.